jazzfan2/perpetualcalendar/README.md

 # How to use perpetualcalendar:
 In order to use perpetual calendar, supply the following command, with day, month and year as integers in respective order.
-For instance with the Python version, a query for July, 4th, 1776 is done as follows:
+For instance with the Python version, a query for July 4th, 1776 is done as follows:

 perpetualcalendar3.py 4 7 1776